polina-tsvilodub/LLM_link/scripts/README.md

 * `compare_embeddings.py`: script for eliciting cosine similarities of embeddings.
 For example, we compute the embedding of the prompt containing: instructions, the context; and the embedding of an answer option.
 We then compute the cosine similarity of the embeddings.
   * for this metric, we use the same instructions as for the forced choice task, i.e., set `--instructions_path=../prompt/prompt_fc/<phenomenon prompt>.txt`.
   * we can set whether to `--use_labels_only`.
 * `free_production.py`: here, explanation of the speaker's behavior is produced freely.
 The responses need to be categorized into target, competitor etc categories manually.
-  * use the respective instructions, i.e., set `--instructions_path=../prompt/prompt_free/<phenomenon prompt>.txt`.
 * `rate_completions.py`: here, ratings of the single options are scored.
 The ratings are on 5-point scales, described by the words appropriate, likely, possible and plausible.
 All the rating words are used iteratively when the script is run.
-  * use the respective instructions, i.e., set `--instructions_path=../prompt/prompt_rating/<phenomenon prompt>.txt`.
 * `score_completions.py`: all token probability metrics are computed here.
 If `--use_labels_only` is set, the label probability metrics are computed; otherwise, the string option metrics are computed.
-  * use the respective instructions, i.e., set `--instructions_path=../prompt/prompt_fc/<phenomenon prompt>.txt`.

 Please create the following subdirectories within the `results` directory, if you haven't done so yet: `embedding_similarity`, `free`, `log_probs`, `rating`.

 ### Check list for running an experiment
-* correct path to data for a given phenomenon?
-* correct instructions file for given phenomenon and metric?
+* correct phenomenon passed?
 * correct number and type of labels provided via `--option_numbering`?
 * correct task question passed for the given phenomenon?
 * correct model name set?